sagemath/trac_to_gh/Issue 4079.md

 # Issue 4079: notebook -- redirect to login page when user not logged in

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4079

 Original creator: TimothyClemans